 Coastal Water Quality Working Group

-The LGA Coastal SIG surveyed its member councils to provide a comprehensive evaluation of the main coastal water quality issues that are facing our coastal Councils and their unique communities.
+In 2023. the LGA Coastal SIG surveyed its member councils to provide a comprehensive evaluation of the main coastal water quality issues that are facing our coastal Councils and their unique communities.

 As an increasingly prevalent issue facing coastal communities, the report (see below) seeks to provide context and summarises the content and results of the LGA Coastal SIG Coastal Water Quality questionnaire carried out between 13th April and 31st May 2023.